isabella232/ec2-fleet/README.md

 Go to http://localhost:3000

+# Edit the urls.txt file with the urls that you would like to test.
+This is a siege concept.
+One url per line
+vim ./urls.txt

+# and push it out to all servers
+./aws.js urls ./urls.txt

 # Start siege on all regions for 30 seconds with 100 concurrent connections
 ./aws.js siege 30 100